blockchaintp/sextant/docs/deployments/infosec/tfs-on-sawtooth.md

 -----

-Selecting `TFS on Sawtooth` in the deployments dropdown menu takes you to its deployment form.
+Selecting `TFS™ on Sawtooth` in the deployments dropdown menu takes you to its deployment form.
 Here you need to give your deployment a name and specify its namespace using the one created above:

-![Sextant Deployments TFS on Sawtooth Form](../../images/sextant-deployments-tfs-sawtooth-form.png){.shadow}
+![Sextant Deployments TFS™ on Sawtooth Form](../../images/sextant-deployments-tfs-sawtooth-form.png){.shadow}

 Then you need to scroll down, enable image pull secrets and add the image pull secret `dockerhub` you created above:

-![Sextant Deployments TFS on Sawtooth Deploy](../../images/sextant-deployments-tfs-sawtooth-deploy.png){.shadow}
+![Sextant Deployments TFS™ on Sawtooth Deploy](../../images/sextant-deployments-tfs-sawtooth-deploy.png){.shadow}

 Click `Deploy` and the deployment will be created and added to the cluster:

-![Sextant Deployments TFS on Sawtooth Added](../../images/sextant-deployments-tfs-sawtooth-added.png){.shadow}
+![Sextant Deployments TFS™ on Sawtooth Added](../../images/sextant-deployments-tfs-sawtooth-added.png){.shadow}

 Note that this deployment includes a `Settings` option - the _gear_ icon - which